Moe-hacker/ce-lang/README.md

 - Cwte is dangerous, the tail can make everything cooked, so:
   - Always check the generated code.
   - Always make a backup to last working code.
-  - Always backup ceg itself.
+  - Always backup cwte itself.
   - The more cwte you use, the longer tail you have.
   - Always check where's your cat.
   - If cwte wrote the wrong code, the dev should scream.